 If you’re tired of relationship books that are vague or packed with too much psycho-chatter, this is the book for you.
 Gottman gives us clear scientific strategies and resources as to what works in a marriage and what will cause them to break.
 In the end, it’s up to the reader to decide what course they should take.

 Related Reading: 7 Steps To Cultivate Harmony In A Relationship: Expert Tells You

-Academics considers this the best relationship book for people who are stepping into a commitment and those who already are committed and looking forward to a peaceful yet fulfilling committed life.
+Academics consider this among the best relationship books for people who are stepping into a commitment and those who already are committed and looking forward to a peaceful yet fulfilling committed life.